antfu/retypewriter/packages/vscode/README.md

 5. Repeat steps 3. and 4. until you are finished.
 6. Press the `▶️` button to replay the typing.

 After you create a snapshot, you will see a `.retypewriter` file created alongside.
 It stores the snapshots you created.
-You can edit it manually it as wish.
+You can edit it manually as wish.

 ## Sponsors